Receive monthly newsletters loaded with expertly curated articles, tips, and more

 Customer Retention Rate = [(E-N) / S] X 100

-Customer lifetime value (CLV) is an educated prediction of the total revenue expected from a single customer throughout the transactional relationship.
+Customer lifetime value (CLV) is an educated prediction of the total sales revenue expected from a single customer throughout the transactional relationship.
 Unlike sales quotas, CLV encourages sales reps to develop mutual connections with their prospects.

-The CLV metric is vital for understanding the type of buyer personas that are the most profitable to tailor your sales strategies to target similar customers.
+The CLV metric is vital for understanding the type of buyer personas that are the most profitable and to tailor your sales strategies to target similar customers.

 To configure the CLV metric, start by multiplying the average customer retention rate by the average number of purchases.
 Once you have the total, multiply that number by the average deal total.

-Customer Lifetime Value = (average customer retention rate) X (average number of purchases) X (average deal total)
+CLV = (average customer retention rate) X (average number of purchases) X (average deal total)